dsavell/docker-grav/README.md

 ## Setting up the application
 Access the webui at `http://<your-ip>`, for more information check out [GRAV](https://getgrav.org/).

+## Using the container

++ Shell Access to container when it is running: docker exec -i -t grav /bin/bash

 ## Changelog

 + **21/06/2017:** Initial Release
+	- First Initial Release
+	- No Optimization
+	- Full Operating System of centos used
+	- No Custom Features